Wyoming Best of the Best Rules 2017-2018

 *Each team will be awarded 1 point for registration Friday night and 1 point for checking in on time Saturday Night.
 Remote registered teams will also be awarded 1 point for Friday night.

-– 1 point will be awarded for each coyote harvested during the qualifying hunt up to a total of three coyotes or 3 points.
+*1 point will be awarded for each coyote harvested during the qualifying event up to a total of three coyotes or 3 points.

-– The point totals for placing in each qualifying hunts will be awarded as follows:
+*The point totals for placing in each qualifying events will be awarded as follows:

 1st Place – 5 points